-A problem many chemistry students face is calculating the number of representative particles in a substance.
+Many chemistry students have to calculate the number of representative particles in a substance.
 A substance has a definite chemical composition with a corresponding chemical formula.
 Representative particles can be atoms, molecules, formula units or ions, depending on the nature of the substance.
 The standard unit used to represent the amount of a substance is the mole, where 1 mole contains 6.02 x 10^23 particles.
 This quantity is referred to as Avogadro's number.

 Measure the mass of the substance in grams.
 For example, you weigh a sample of water and its mass is 36.0 grams.

-Calculate the molar mass of the substance by adding the average atomic masses of the individual atoms in the chemical formula.
-The average atomic mass for each element can be found in the Periodic Table.
-For example, the molar mass for water would be 18.0 grams per mole.
-Water is made of two hydrogen atoms, that each weigh 1.0 gram, and one oxygen atom, that weighs 16.0 grams.
+Calculate the molar mass of the substance.
+Add the average atomic masses of the individual atoms in the chemical formula, as per the periodic table.
+For example, the molar mass for water is 18.0 grams per mole.
+Water is made of two hydrogen atoms, each weighing 1.0 gram, and one oxygen atom, weighing 16.0 grams.

 Divide the mass measured in Step 1 by the molar mass determined in Step 2.
 This will change the unit of the substance to moles.
 Following the example, 36.0 grams ÷ 18.0 grams/mole = 2 moles of water.

 Multiply the value obtained in Step 3 by Avogadro's number, which represents the number of representative particles in a mole.
 Avogadro's number has a value of 6.02 x 10^23.
 Continuing the example, 2 moles of water x 6.02 x 10^23 particles per mole = 1.20 x 10^24 particles.